akshitverma4/YCET/README.md

-This is a college to ease the communication between faculty and students
+This is a college application made with Kotlin to ease the communication between faculty and students